Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 Cultivating right speech,

-Refraining from intoxication,
+Refraining from intoxication.

 Cultivating a heart of gratitude and contentment,

-Cultivating patience,
+Cultivating patience.

 Cultivating the insight into the Four Noble Truths.

-And then the final blessing is though living in the world,
+And then the final blessing.

-It's not that we go away to a cave somewhere and shut the world out,
+As though living in the world It's not that we go away to a cave somewhere and.

-Though living in the world,
+They're living in the world.

-Yet the heart remains unshaken,
+Yet the heart remained unshaken,

 Free from sorrow,